Sarcopenia

 - Reduced balance or confidence: fear of falling may limit activity further

-If posture, balance, or confidence with movement are also limiting you, these pages may help: posture and balance, balance training, fall prevention, and healthy ageing exercise over 50.
+If balance or confidence with movement are also limiting you, these pages may help: balance training, fall prevention, and healthy ageing exercise over 50.

 How Is Sarcopenia Diagnosed?

-A physiotherapist or doctor may screen for sarcopenia if you report weakness, slower mobility, repeated falls, reduced confidence, or declining physical function.
+A physiotherapist, exercise physiologist, or doctor may screen for sarcopenia if you report weakness, slower mobility, repeated falls, reduced confidence, or declining physical function.

 Assessment commonly includes: